 The chance of the DCIS coming back depends on various factors.
-After mastectomy, DCIS almost never comes back.
-In women who have just the area of DCIS removed, the chance of it coming back is a bit higher.
+But after mastectomy DCIS almost never comes back.
+In women who have just the area of DCIS removed the chance of it coming back is a bit higher.
 But it depends on the grade and type of DCIS.